mvolkmann/blog/src/prolog.md

 or determine that there are no solutions.

 A query ask whether or how a goal can be satisfied, aka hold.

 When a query has no uninstantiated variables, the result is `true` or `false`.

 When uninstantiated variables are present, the result is a set of solutions.
-Each solution is expressed as a conjunction of variable values and the set of solutions is expressed as a disjunction.
+Each solution is expressed as a conjunction of variable values or constraints and the set of solutions is expressed as a disjunction.
 Conjunction (and'ed expressions) and disjunction (or'ed expressions) are described below.
 This makes the result a valid Prolog term.

-The output from a query is a new, equivalent query that describes the possible solutions.
+The output from a query is a new, equivalent query that describes the possible known solutions.
 Solutions assign values to all variables in the query, which is referred to as making them "ground".
+We say that only "known" solutions are found because it is possible that other solutions exist but cannot be found because they are not described by the provided facts and rules.

+In summary, a query always has one of these four kinds of results:

+- `true` or `false`
+- answer substitution expressed as sets of variable values for which the query holds
+- a conditional solution (aka residual goal) expressed as constraints on variable values
+- an exception describing why the query failed

 For example: